jjrom/resto/README.md

 ### Install resto database

 resto installs a PostgreSQL database named 'resto'.

 The 'resto' database is created with PostGIS extension enabled within the 'public' schema.

-During the installation, two additional schemas are created :
-* 'resto' schema - among others, it stores the table containing the collections description
-* 'usermanagement' schema - it stores users related tables
+During the installation, the 'resto' schema is created.
+It stores all tables needed by the application.

 The user 'resto' is automatically created within this database :
 * 'resto' user has READ+WRITE access to 'resto' databases